curl/curl/docs/cmdline-opts/variable.md

     curl --variable "fraction[0-99]@filename"

+Given a byte range that has no data results in an empty string.
+Asking for a range that is larger than the content makes curl use the piece of the data that exists.

 To assign a variable using contents from another variable, use --expand-variable.
 Like for example assigning a new variable using contents from two other: